-In certain foreign locations, we use non-recourse factoring arrangements with third party financial institutions to manage our working capital and cash flows.
+In certain foreign locations, we use non-recourse factoring arrangements with third-party financial institutions to manage our working capital and cash flows.
 Under this program, we sell receivables to a financial institution for cash at a discount to the face amount.
 Available capacity under these programs is dependent on the level of our trade accounts receivable eligible to be sold, the financial institutions' willingness to purchase such receivables and the limits provided by the financial institutions.
-For the three months ended March 31, 2016 and 2015, we sold accounts receivable totaling \$139.1 million and \$81.3 million, respectively, for a discount, plus fees, of \$0.4 million in each period.
-At March 31, 2016 and December 31, 2015, there were outstanding receivables of \$122.5 million and \$141.9 million, respectively, which had been sold to financial institutions under these arrangements.
+As such, these factoring arrangements can be reduced or eliminated at any time due to market conditions and changes in the credit worthiness of customers.
+For the six months ended June 30, 2017 and 2016, we sold accounts receivable totaling \$265.2 million and \$270.1 million, net of discounts and fees of \$1.5 million and \$0.9 million, respectively.
+At June 30, 2017 and December 31, 2016, there were outstanding receivables of \$168.2 million and \$184.6 million, respectively, which had been sold to financial institutions under these arrangements.